Skip to content

 Answer: 47.60 seconds by Marita Koch of East Germany.
 1985 World Cup in Canberra.

-The mark has stood for over 40 years.
-It was set in the heart of the East German doping system.
-The IAAF has never annulled it.
-Koch stays the record holder, even as her records sit asterisked in the public’s mind.
+The mark has stood for over 40 years and was set in the middle of the East German doping programme.
+It has never been annulled.
+Sydney McLaughlin-Levrone ran 47.78 to win the 2025 world title in Tokyo, 0.18 short.

 63. Who holds the men’s 400m hurdles world record?
 (Medium)